 The program consists of two parts.
 The first is a four-week summer internship that takes place through the month of July.
-During the summer, students meet four days a week (Mondays, Tuesday, Thursdays, and Fridays) from 10 AM to 4 PM.
 The second part is an after-school program that takes place once a week through the school year.

 During the Program, students work closely with College staff and experts from a variety of fields related to forensic science, healthcare, and community action.
 Through hands-on activities students are trained using the same tools and methods these professionals use in their respective fields.
 Students gain an understanding of social justice while learning about careers in STEM in a safe, engaging environment.
 They also develop the tools necessary to prepare for their futures and address issues that directly affect their communities.

 Eligibility and Enrollment

 Any rising 11-12th grader (will be in 11th or 12th grade in the upcoming school year) currently enrolled at a school in the Philadelphia School District (including charter schools) is welcome to apply.
 There are no costs to enroll or be enrolled in the program.